 Constant data checking and error correction in both recording modes ensure outstanding data integrity.
-Both the TA78 and TA81 perform read-after-write verification to ensure each bit written is verified immediately after it is recorded.
-Vertical parity is checked, character-by-character, at both densities when reading and writing.
-Data integrity on both the TA78 and TA81 is further ensured by recording Error Correcting Code (ECC) and Cyclic Redundancy Check (CRC) characters on the tape when in GCR mode.
+Both the TA79 and TA81 perform read-after-write verification to ensure each bit written is verified immediately after it is recorded.
+Vertical parity is checked, character-by-character. at both densities when reading and writing.
+Data integrity on both the TA79 and TA81 is further ensured by recording Error Correcting Code (ECC) and Cyclic Redundancy Check (CRC) characters on the tape when in GCR mode.
 The tape subsystems use this extra information to make singleand double-track error correction without CPU intervention.
+Electronic enhancements in the TA/TU79 further reduce the number of soft (correctable) errors, thus improving data throughput and trouble-free operation.

-Unrecoverable errors rarely occur; if one should occur, however, the tape subsystem alerts the HSC Server.
+Unrecoverable errors rarely occur.
+However, if one should occur, the tape subsystem alerts the HSC Server.
 To facilitate rapid repair, diagnostic software in both the tape subsystem and the HSC Server can be used to locate the problem.
 Diagnostics are run offline without any CPU involvement and have minimal impact on the cluster's operation.